malunem/pokedex/README.md

 3.  **Build for production**

     You can start a production build by running the following command.
-This will build the project for production after running all the tests, only if they pass.
+This will build the project for production after running the tests, only if they pass, and serve it on http://localhost:9000

     ```bash
-    npm run build
+    docker compose up build
     ```

 4.  **Deploy**